 Here is a general Alcohol Detox Timeline

-Here is a generalized, alcohol detox timeline of alcohol withdrawal symptoms, to look out for.
+Here is a generalized alcohol detox timeline of alcohol withdrawal symptoms.
 See this page for more of the AWD (AWful Dreadful) Symptoms that you might experience if you keep abusing alcohol.

 The odds will increase that you’ll get one or more of the dreaded alcohol withdrawal-related symptoms.
 Hangovers or even “the shakes,” if you drink alcohol—day in and day out.

 The DT’s may not start right away.
 Usually, they will happen within a day at the earliest and up to 72 hours later.
 The DT’s are among the most dangerous symptoms, and this is why people with alcohol withdrawal symptoms should receive care in a hospital-like setting.

 At the very least, a professional therapist who specializes in alcohol detox techniques should be at hand.
 Ideally, you want to have medical technicians and alcohol detox specialists.
 People who will continuously monitor you in an alcohol detox or rehab center.
 Having professionals who can carefully monitor your blood pressure, heart rhythm, and any other symptoms ensure that you are as comfortable as possible.
 Having expertly trained people while you stay in plush surroundings does not always mean that you’ll experience a pain-free, alcohol detox.
 It may comfort you to know that most of the worst symptoms will usually end before two weeks of alcohol detox are complete.

 Why not stop Cold Turkey without using an Alcohol Detox Clinic?